IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 Exceptional cases for delegation to other services are:
 * The Course Service will have to delegate the creation of user roles to keycloak, see [Course Service](#Course-Service).
-* [to be implemented] Likely, the RexDuel Service will make use of the Quiz Service to respond to requests.
+* [to be implemented] Potentially, the RexDuel Service will make use of the Quiz Service to respond to requests.

+For a complete list representing the state of implementation, see [Exceptional Runtime Scenarios](Application-Architecture--Runtime-View.md#exceptional-runtime-behaviour).

 ## Known Limitations
 * **No shared data**: For all data, there should be a single source of truth.
 Data is not being replicated between services.
 Only exception: Nothing in IT-REX can happen "outside a course", e.g. videos, pdfs, quizzes, ... ca only be uploaded/created in a course structure.
 Consequence: **All microservices store course IDs for all entities.** This als serves to implement access control, as authorization is enforced on course level.